isaacSennerholt/sudelity/README.md

 #### Usage Notes

-“Sudel” is not merely a polite behavior or social etiquette.
+“Sudel” isn’t merely a polite behavior or social etiquette.
 It implies an active and dynamic calibration of presence.
 To Sudel is to shape a relational atmosphere that fosters clarity without control, and recognition without collapse.
-It is especially useful in intercultural, interdisciplinary, or pluralistic contexts where implicit norms must be sensed rather than assumed.
+It’s especially useful in intercultural, interdisciplinary, or pluralistic contexts where implicit norms must be sensed rather than assumed.

 #### Pronunciation Guide
 * **IPA:** /ˈsuːdəl/